The Simpsons season 18

-The eighteenth season of the American animated television series The Simpsons aired from September 10, 2006 to May 20, 2007.
-The season contained seven hold-over episodes from season 17’s HABF production line.
+The eighteenth season of the American animated sitcom The Simpsons aired on Fox between September 10, 2006 and May 20, 2007.
+The season contained seven hold-over episodes from the seventeenth season’s HABF production line.
 Al Jean served as the showrunner, a position he has held since the thirteenth season, while the season was produced by Gracie Films and 20th Century Fox Television.

 The season finale, "You Kent Always Say What You Want", was the series' 400th episode.
-Additionally, the Simpsons franchise celebrated its 20th anniversary, as it has been on the air since April 1987, beginning with shorts on The Tracey Ullman Show.
+Additionally, the Simpsons franchise celebrated its 20th anniversary, as it has been on the air since April 19, 1987, beginning with shorts on The Tracey Ullman Show.